 Nicholas Sparks is known for writing epic love stories—the tear-jerking, heart-squeezing kind that pair well with a pint of ice cream, a pack of tissues, and a truckload of feels.
 Though they don’t always have the traditional ending of most romance novels—that is, a proper happily-ever-after—Sparks packs so much swoonage in his stories, they’re nothing if not romantic.
-But with over 20 novels published (ten of which were made into movies), how do you choose the best of the best?
+But with more than 20 novels published (ten of which were made into movies), how do you choose the best of the best?
 Well, we’ve done the work for you.
-Here's our countdown of the top ten best Nicholas Sparks books.
+Here's our list of the top 12 best Nicholas Sparks books.
 Grab some Kleenex and get ready to go on an emotional rollercoaster.

 The book was adapted into a 2008 film of the same name, with Diane Lane and Richard Gere playing the leads.
 This one has an ending that may make you want to throw your tissue box at the TV, but this is Nicholas Sparks, after all.
 Didn’t you know what you were getting into?